Australia is a great place to visit if you want to pay with cryptocurrencies. More and more businesses put a

 Yet, there are signs that banks are no longer viewing cryptocurrencies as the big bad wolf.
 A few years ago, most of them would not allow clients to use their cards to buy crypto.
 Now, almost all Australian banks have gone back on this restriction.
 However, the largest bank in Australia, Commonwealth Bank of Australia, only allows such purchases via debit cards, not credit cards.

-Nonetheless, there is still a long way to go before Australians can enjoy crypto related services through their banks.
+Nonetheless, there is still a long way to go before Australians can enjoy crypto-related services through their banks.
 Their reticence is the result of two key aspects: legitimacy and disruption.

 How Long Till Cryptocurrencies Become Legitimate Stores of Value?

 This is not unusual.
-After all, the US dollar needed almost a century to gain legitimacy at international level.
+After all, the US dollar needed almost a century to gain legitimacy at the international level.
 While cryptocurrencies are just one decade old – and making impressive progress.
 For instance, Australia is home to the first

 At the other end of the spectrum, the largest credit union in the country, Heritage Bank, stated: